vacu9708/vacu9708/README.md

 * 🥅With this motto, I have been trying hard to learn new things and grow to be a better person each day.<br>
 * My current goal is to grow to be a good frontend engineer(hopefully fullstack).<br>
 I like studying foreign languages, which affected me and made me interested in Natural Language Processing.
-I want to study it hard to dive into that field once I can finish my tasks as a junior frontend engineer.
+I want to study it hard to dive into that field once I reach the level where I can finish my tasks as a junior frontend engineer.

 ## *My studying record*
 * [Data structures](https://github.com/vacu9708/Data-structure)